 Afterwards, the paraffin tissue blocks will be returned to the originating hospital.
-Any tissue sections and tissue "roll-ups" prepared from the blocks will be kept until it is used up or destroyed.
+The tissue sections and tissue "rollups" prepared from the blocks will be kept until it is used up or destroyed.

-6. We may transfer biological samples and/or cell lines created from it, along with certain medical information about you (for example, diagnosis, blood pressure, age) to other scientists at UCSF and outside institutions, but your personal health information cannot be used for additional research without additional approval from the UCSF Committee on Human Research.
+6. We may transfer biological samples and/or cell lines created from it, along with certain medical information about your child (for example, diagnosis, treatments, age) to other scientists at UCSF and outside institutions, but your child's personal health information cannot be used for additional research without additional approval from the UCSF Committee on Human Research.